What Are The Four Properties Of Gases

 Tip 3: Understand Real Gas Deviations

-While the Ideal Gas Law is a useful approximation, it's important to understand its limitations and when it may not be accurate.
+While the Ideal Gas Law is a useful approximation, don't forget to understand its limitations and when it may not be accurate.
 Real gases deviate from ideal behavior at high pressures and low temperatures due to the finite volume of gas molecules and the intermolecular forces between them.
 When dealing with real gases, consider using more sophisticated equations of state, such as the van der Waals equation, which accounts for these factors.

 Tip 4: Apply Gas Laws to Real-World Scenarios